 Boiling the water is the best way to ensure that it is free of illness-causing organisms.
-Bring water to a rolling boil for a minimum of one minute.
+Bring water to a rolling boil for a minimum of five minutes.
 When it cools, refrigerate the water in clean containers.
 (A pinch of salt per quart may improve the rather flat taste of boiled water).
 If you do not want to boil your water, you can disinfect it by adding 1/8 teaspoon of bleach (common household bleach containing 5.25 percent sodium hypochlorite) per gallon of water.
 Do not use bleach containing perfume, dyes, or other additives.

 Is it necessary to boil all water in the home during an advisory or order?

 During boil water advisories or boil water orders, you should boil all water used for drinking, preparing food, beverages, ice cubes, washing fruits and vegetables, or brushing teeth.
 Severely immuno-compromised individuals should always boil their tap water for the purposes noted above.
 Infant formulas should be prepared using boiled tap water, at all times.
 In the event that boiling is not practical, the PWS may recommend an alternative supply known to be safe (e.g., bottled water) or may direct you to disinfect the water using household bleach.